brooklynrail/brooklynrail-platform/content/people/al-an-desouza.md

 first_name: Al-An
 last_name: deSouza
 pronouns: they/them
-short_bio: "**Al-An deSouza** works across disciplines including photography, digital media, text, performance, and pedagogy.
-Their work examines and restages colonizing legacies through strategies of humor, fabulation, and (mis)translation. deSouza has shown extensively in the US and internationally, including at SF Camerawork; the Phillips Collection, Washington, DC; and elsewhere. deSouza has published two recent books: _How Art Can Be Thought: A Handboook for Change_ (Duke University Press, 2018) and _Ark of Martyrs: An Autobiography of V_ (Sming Sming Books, 2020). deSouza’s essays and fiction have been published in numerous journals, anthologies, and catalogues. deSouza was born in Nairobi, Kenya, and has been a practicing artist in London, New York, Los Angeles, and the Bay Area."
+short_bio: "**Al-An deSouza** is an artist working across photo-media, installation, text and performance.
+They draw upon official and informal archives, remaking them through strategies of humor, fabulation, and (mis)translation. deSouza has exhibited extensively in the US and internationally, including at the Johnson Museum, Ithaca, NY, Krannert Museum, IL; Phillips Collection, Washington, DC; Pompidou Centre, Paris, and the Mori Museum, Tokyo. deSouza, a professor of Art Practice at University of California, Berkeley, has published numerous essays and two recent books: _How Art Can Be Thought, A Handbook for Change_ (2018), and _Ark of Martyrs_ (2020), a polyphonic, dysphoric replacement of Joseph Conrad’s infamous _Heart of Darkness._ "
 portraits:
   - media: 2023/01/al-an-desouza
 website: https://allandesouza.com/